philipperemy/tensorflow-phased-lstm/README.md

 # Resuts on MNIST dataset

-Here are the results on the MNIST dataset.
+Here are the results on the MNIST dataset on the training set.
 We consider MNIST as long sequences.
+Clearly with 32 cells, the Basic LSTM implementation cannot learn whereas Phased LSTM does pretty well.

 ## Accuracy
 <div align="center">